 Redding swam for Florida Gulf Coast University (FGCU) from 2016-2019, she swam at Florida State for her freshman season (2015-16).
 At FGCU she racked up multiple accolade including Coastal Collegiate Sports Association (CCSA) Swimmer of the year (senior), CSCAA Honorable Mention Scholar All-American (senior), was a two-time CCSA Swimmer of the Week (senior), was a two-time Most Outstanding Female Swimmer of the Meet (junior and senior), earned CSCAA Scholar All-American twice (junior), earned CSCAA All-American (sophomore) after finishing 15t in the country n the 200 free relay at the 2017 NCAA Swimming Championships, and was named CCSA All-Conference (sophomore).

-Leo Sanchez joined the UIW Sports and Wellness department as the Natatorium Swim Lesson Coordinator while working on his Masters degree.
-Leo was a UIW Swimming athlete competing in freestyle and butterfly for the UIW Men's Swim team.
+Amechi Nawaeze joined the UIW Sports and Wellness department as a Natatorium Swim Lesson Instructor and a lifeguard while working on his Bachelors degree in Cyber Security.
+Amechi is a current UIW athlete competing in freestyle and butterfly for the UIW Men's Swim team.